timescale/docs/install/installation-kubernetes.md

 You can install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml`.
 The user credentials are randomly generated during the installation with the default `values.yaml` file.
 When you use the `helm upgrade` command it does not rotate the credentials, to prevent breaking the database by changing the database credentials instead it uses the same credentials that are generated during the `helm install`.

-The following section provides instructions to deploy TimescaleDB using `timescaldb-single` helm chart.
+The following section provides instructions to deploy TimescaleDB using the `timescaledb-single` Helm chart.
 <procedure>

 ### Installing TimescaleDB using a Helm chart